 Learn to build, manage, and lead security teams and best practices for incorporating organizational leadership insight and input into security practices to help strengthen organizations’ security frameworks.

-With a GIAC industrial control systems certification, you’ll learn to protect and defend information and data for essential infrastructure like power grids and telecommunications and manufacturing systems that play a crucial role in organizational and industry processes.
+With a GIAC industrial control systems certification, you’ll learn to protect and defend information and data for essential infrastructure, such as power grids, telecommunications, and manufacturing systems, that play a crucial role in organizational and industry processes.

 Strengthen your ability to identify when a system has been compromised and know what action to take to employ and preserve remediation.